-By the end of 2018, all residents were surveyed in Round One with one exception: in the case of the twelve housing authorities with more than 225 c.
-200 family units, a randomly selected group of 225 c.
-200 residents were surveyed.
+During each round, all individual residents are mailed surveys, with one exception: in the case of the twelve housing authorities with more than 225 c.
+200 family units, a randomly selected group of 225 residents was surveyed at each housing authority.
 This group was determined to be large enough to generate statistically useful results.
+In both rounds, responses from c.200 and c.705 residents are always combined.